 Page Level Authority

-Page Level Authority is referred to a Page’s Trust, Relevancy, and Link Count.
+Page Level Authority is referred to as a Page’s Trust, Relevancy, and Link Count.
 It is represented by a number, meaning that the more a page has a high Page Authority, the more the page has value in the eyes of Search Engines.

 The Moz Bar shows Page Authority data for the pages.
 You can install the Moz Chrome Extension, and see the PA matrices for the Google Search Results.